 Tonara – for modern times’ musicians

-With the invention of the phonograph and advances in recording and distribution technologies, Recording companies became the largest force in this industry since the 20th century.
+With the invention of the phonograph and advances in recording and distribution technologies, recording companies became the largest force in this industry since the 20th century.

 Those who had studied music knows that you’ll acquire a considerable number of scores, that will only increase if you pursue a professional career.